Temporary imputation of work income

 E. Benefits derived from pension plans

-The work income derived from these benefits must be attributed to the tax period in which they are received, even if this does not correspond to that in which the contingency occurred.
+The work income derived from these benefits must be attributed to the tax period in which they are received, even if this does not correspond to the one in which the contingency occurred.